Couple accused of running scratch-off scheme at Hialeah supermarket

 HIALEAH, FLA.
 (WSVN) - A Hialeah couple is accused of grand theft in a scheme involving scratch-off tickets.

-The duo, 26-year-old Roberto Montes and 29-year-old Ana Ramirez, was arrested by police on Thursday.
+The duo, 31-year-old Roberto Montes and 29-year-old Ana Ramirez, were arrested by police on Thursday.

-According to police, Ramirez was working at the Aries Supermarket, located along the 5900 Block of West 25th Court, and was in charge of the lottery scratch-offs.
+According to investigators, Ramirez was working at the Aries Supermarket, located along the 5900 block of West 25th Court, and was in charge of the lottery scratch-offs.

-Authorities said she was cooking the books in an effort to hide the books of lottery tickets she was stealing.
+Authorities said she would take the lottery ticket books, activate them and record the activation on their weekly log.

+Police said Ramirez would then hide the lottery ticket books in a plastic store bag and hide it under the counter for the rest of her shift.

-Her husband was allegedly in on the deal, buying small items from the store and walking away with a little something extra in the bag.
+Detecives said her husband was in on the deal and would buy groceries from the store,then take the plastic bag with the lottery tickets.

-Police said the scheme started small back in March but in the end, 28,000 scratch-off tickets were stolen.
+Police said the scheme started small back in March.
+In the end, 28,000 scratch-off tickets were stolen.

+Investigators said that the store and the Florida LottIery has suffered a loss of approximately $236,000.

 Montes and Ramirez are facing fraud and grand theft charges.